The Origins of Polony

 According to Leckie, polonies were generally made from bulls.
 He pointed out that Polonies were made from various kinds of meats (heterogeneous).
 The accused explained that polonies were made from meat, inferior in nature (and therefore the bull meat used to make it).
 Bologna was made from good quality meat.
 Leckie used an expression “only fit for Polonies” and his testimony sheds light on what he meant with this expression.
 If this perception was universal is difficult to say.
 I could find no other instance for the use of the expression “only fit for Polonies”.
 That it was universally suspected that polony may contain inferior meat seems to be well established.

-Apart from this distinction which surely now have a firm basis in reality again, notice the use of the plural, Polonies, as opposed to Polony.
+Apart from this distinction which surely now has a firm basis in reality again, notice the use of the plural, Polonies, as opposed to Polony.

 Modern Day Polony